quantatrading/Quanta-exoTrader/README.md

 The partial sell settings section offers parameters for fine-tuning the partial sell functionality of the strategy.
 Traders can enable partial sell orders below the break-even price and specify the ratio and gain percentage for partial sell orders.
 These settings allow traders to implement profit-taking strategies by gradually liquidating profitable assets while retaining exposure to potential price increases.
 By adjusting these parameters, traders can optimise profit-taking strategies based on market conditions and risk tolerance, maximising returns while managing downside risk.

+**IMPORTANT: Traders must ensure that the trade limit of the selected partial sell % is greater than the exchanges min notional.**

 - **Partial Sell (`PARTIAL_SELL_BELOW_BEP`) - Default: false**
   - **Purpose**: Enables or disables partial sell orders below the break-even price, allowing for the gradual liquidation of assets.
   - **Impact**: When partial sell is enabled, the algorithm can conditionally execute sell orders for a portion of the asset balance below the break-even and buy VWAP price, allowing traders to take profits while retaining some exposure to potential price increases.
 PS Active tooltip provides a live view of the contitions required for partial sells to be active.
 Disabling partial sell results in standard sell orders only, potentially limiting flexibility in profit-taking strategies.